GYukai/YuLan-Mini/post_train/README.md

 | MBPP<sub>(pass@10)</sub>       | 85.7                    | 80.4                     | **88.1**                   |
 | MBPP+<sub>(pass@10)</sub>      | 75.4                    | 71.2                     | 77.5                       |

-Table2: Summary of comparison results between Yulan-Mini and other similar size models.
-The best performing model on each benchmark is displayed in bold.
-The performance of Yulan-Mini's code is significantly better than Qwen2.5 and llama3.2.
-In addition,  Yulan-Mini also has excellent mathematical ability,  general knowledge ability,  and reasoning ability

 ## 7. Conclusion